 Governor Rostam Farrokhzad - Mighty Sassanid Army General and Warrior

-Click Here to read the Historical letter of Yazdgird III to the Arab Calif Omar.
+Click Here to read the Historical letter of Yazdgird III to the Arab Caliph Omar.

-The history of Persians after the Arab conquest can be summarized in three words:, and .
+The history of Persians after the Arab conquest can be summarized in three words: oppression, misery and massacre.
 The Arabs invaded Persia not only for its reputed wealth, but to bring into the faith new converts and to impose Islam as the new state religion.
-They were religious zealots who believed that “in a religious war if one kills or is killed, one’s place in heaven is secure”.
+They were religious zealots who believed that in a religious war if one kills or is killed, one’s place in heaven is secure.
 To impose the new religion, the old culture and creed had to be destroyed.
 Therefore first they targeted the libraries, universities and schools.
 Only few examples reflect the enormity of the calamity that befell upon Persia at 630 C.E.
 To conquer Persia and force Islam, the Arab invaders resorted to many inhumane actions including massacre, mass enslavement of men, women and children, and imposition of heavy taxes on those who did not convert.

-641 C.E. - When the Arab commanderfaced the of Ctesiphon (capital city), he wrote to (Calif/Ruler of Arab Muslims): what should be done about the books?.
-Omar replied that the “blasphemous” books are not needed, as for us only Koran is sufficient.
-Thus, the huge library was destroyed and the books or the product of the generations of Persian scientists and scholars were burned in fire or thrown into the Euphrates.
+In 641 C.E.
+When the Arab commander Saad ibn-e Abi Vaghas faced the huge Persian library of Ctesiphon (capital city), he wrote to Omar (Calif/Ruler of Arab Muslims): what should be done about the books?.
+Omar replied that the blasphemous books are not needed, as for us only Koran is sufficient.
+Thus, the huge library was destroyed and the books or the product of the generations of Persian scientists and scholars were burned in fire or thrown into the Euphrates (waters of Euphrates ran black with ink from the enormous quantities of books flung into the river).
 Later by the order of another Arab ruler (Ghotaibeh ibn-e Moslem) in Khwarezmia, those Persians who were literate with all the historians, writers and Mobeds were massacred and their books burned so that after one generation the people were illiterate.
 Other libraries in Ray and Khorassan received the same treatment and the famous international University of Gondishapour declined and eventually abandoned, and its library and books vanished.
 Only few books survived, because the Persian scholars quickly translated them into Arabic in order to save them.